01

 What kind of intervention strategy does this model point toward?

-The model does not claim a proven cure, but it does argue for multi-target support, supervised by qualified clinicians.
+The model does not claim a proven cure, but it does provide a biomarker-stratified, state-specific intervention logic, supervised by qualified clinicians.

 13